ARCHER2-HPC/archer2-docs/docs/research-software/mitgcm/mitgcm.md

     PROGRAM MAIN: Execution ended Normally

 (This document is still under revision.
 We will add details about examining model diagnostics in a future update.)

+#### ECCOv4-r4 in adjoint mode

+If you have access to the commercial TAF software produced by <http://FastOpt.de>, then you can compile and run the ECCOv4-r4 instance of MITgcm in adjoint mode.
+This mode is useful for comprehensive sensitivity studies and for constructing state estimates.
+From the ``MITgcm/ECCOV4/release4`` directory, create a new code directory and a new build directory:

+    mkdir code_ad
+    cd code_ad
+    ln -s ../code/* .
+    cd ..
+    mkdir build_ad
+    cd build_ad

+In this instance, the ``code_ad`` and ``code`` directories are identical, although this does not have to be the case.
+Make sure that you have the ``staf`` script in your path or in the ``build_ad`` directory itself.
+To make sure that you have the most up-to-date script, run:

+    ./staf -get staf

+To test your connection to the FastOpt servers, try:

+    ./staf -test

+You should receive the following message:

+    Your access to the TAF server is enabled.

+The compilation commands are similar to those used to build the forward case.

+    # load relevant modules
+    module load cray-netcdf-hdf5parallel
+    module load cray-hdf5-parallel

+    # compile adjoint model
+    ../../../MITgcm/tools/genmake2 -ieee -mpi -mods=../code_ad -of=(PATH_TO_OPTFILE)
+    make depend
+    make adtaf
+    make adall

+The source code will be packaged and forwarded to the FastOpt servers, where it will undergo source-to-source translation via the TAF algorithmic differentiation software.
+If the compilation is successful, you will have an executable named ``mitgcmuv_ad``.
+This will run the ECCOv4-r4 configuration of MITgcm in adjoint mode.
+As before, create a run directory and copy in the relevant files.
+The procedure is the same as for the forward model, with the following modifications:

+    cd ..
+    mkdir run_ad
+    cd run_ad
+    # manually copy the mitgcmuv executable
+    cp -p ../build_ad/mitgcmuv_ad .

+To run the model, change the name of the executable in the slurm submission script; everything else should be the same as in the forward case.

+(More details on verification will be added in a future documentation update)